jackr276/N-Puzzle-Solver/README.md

 |**9**|**10**|**11**|**12**|
 |**13**|**14**|**15**|**0**|

 While this puzzle may look easy to the uninitiated, writing a program that finds the solution in a reasonable amount of time is quite the challenge.
+This particular example is solved optimally in 24 moves of the 0 slider.

 This project contains several programs, written in C, that use an A* heuristic algorithm to solve the N-Puzzle.
 Additionally, contained in this README.md is a full writeup on the theoretical basis and ideas implemented in the programs.

 ## Exploring the $N$ Puzzle Problem With Complexity Theory
 The $N$ Puzzle problem is in the class of NP-Hard.
 A full proof will not be given here, but those interested can click [here](https://dspace.mit.edu/bitstream/handle/1721.1/134978/1707.03146.pdf?sequence=2) for a very interesting proof using rectilinear Steiner trees to prove that the $N$ puzzle problem is NP-Hard.
 More important for our purposes here is the result of this classification.
 Problems in NP can be solved in nondeterminsitic polynomial time, meaning that any solver for the $N$-Puzzle has "branching" possibilies.
 This is where the NP in NP-Hard comes from.
 The "hard" part comes from the fact that this problem is, for lack of a better term, extremely hard to solve.
 Problems classified as NP hard also tend to be hard to verify as well.
 It is not difficult to see why this is the case for this given problem.
 For any given $N$-Puzzle, the number of possible states is always $N^2!$, with the number of solveable states being $N^2! \div 2$.
 It is not difficult to find any given solution, but finding the optimal solution requires considerable amounts of computation.